-A small amount of finely-cut vegetable matter may be offered, such as cooked pumpkin or carrots.Raw bones should be introduced gradually.
-The bone must be large enough so that the puppy cannot fit the whole bone in its mouth or swallow the bone whole.
-Avoid large marrow bones, T-bones, ‘chop’ bones (e.g. lamb cutlets), large knuckle bones or bones sawn lengthwise.
+If you do choose to offer bones to your puppy, they should always be raw and introduced gradually.
+The bone must be large enough so that the puppy cannot fit the whole bone in their mouth or swallow the bone whole.
+Avoid large hard marrow bones, T-bones, ‘chop’ bones (e.g., lamb cutlets), large knuckle bones or bones sawn lengthwise.
 Ask your butcher for non-bone chewy alternatives such as cow hearts.
 Always supervise your puppy when they are eating bones.

 You should always supervise your puppy when they are eating raw bones.

-Tinned sardines in springwater, tinned tuna and tinned salmon may also be offered as a treat occasionally (take care with any fish bones).
-Please avoid feeding fish constantly.
+Tinned sardines in spring water, tinned tuna and tinned salmon may also be offered as a treat occasionally (take care with any fish bones).
+Fish should not be fed constantly.